xSlOom/MuseumProject/README.md

 All files needed are uploaded on this Github.
 (Even the .sql ^_^)

 About the registered images in the database; It may be under <a href="https://en.wikipedia.org/wiki/Copyright">COPYRIGHT</a> so be careful if you are going to use it on a server.
+And of course, we are not responsible for future actions.

-Yes, we got the images from <a href="http://google.com">Google</a>.
+<em>Yes, we got the images from <a href="http://google.com">Google</a>.</em>

 <h1>Questions?
 Issues?
 Bugs?</h1>